November 2023: Fundraising Copywriting - Part 2

 I was previously trained to keep my writing between a 6th and 8th-grade reading level.
 So far, this newsletter is written at a 6th-grade level.

-I was amazed to learn that writing at a 4th-grade level is actually the sweet spot for fundraising copy.
+I was amazed to learn that writing at a 4th-grade level is the sweet spot for fundraising copy.
 This is insanely challenging!

 And visual design matters just as much as the words you choose.
 Is there plenty of white space?
 Are you formatting for maximal skim-ability?
-Are you bolding words and sentences to keep drawing readers back in?
+Are you bolding words and sentences that keep drawing readers back in?

 Tip 2: "Donate now" is a weak offer.

-This does not mean that every "Donate" button should be rewritten.
+This does not mean every "Donate" button should be rewritten.
 Rather, your surrounding content needs to present a much stronger offer.
 You're on track if...

-• The problem is easy to understand
+The problem is easy to understand

-• Your solution is easy to understand
+Your solution is easy to understand

-• There's urgency to solve the problem now
+There's urgency to solve the problem now

 Tip 3: If you're writing for everyone, your writing is not good.